Letters from Lodi

 This red wine is sourced from perhaps Lodi's most unusual vineyard, Mokelumne Glen, planted to some 55 grapes of German (mostly) and Austrian origin (Zweigelt is Austrian).
 While these particular European wine regions are known for a far cooler climate than that of Lodi, the beauty of many of these grapes is that they retain a natural acidity even when grown under the ceaseless sun within a Mediterranean climate such as Lodi's.
 Which falls right into Mr. Sabelli-Frisch's wheelhouse, at least insofar as his penchant for doing as little as possible in the winery.
 No need to do much when there is plenty there already, natural to the grape.

-Hence, the Mokelumne Glen-grown Zweigelt's effortlessly deep and opaque color — a purplish black with vivid violet rim — and palate presence bolstered by plenty of plucky acidity and a tannin content that is generous yet amazingly svelte and well rounded.
-Says Sabelli-Frisch, "Despite the impenetrably deep colring that might fool you into thinking its a heavy wine, it makes a delciously medium bodied wine, very fruit-foward..."
+Hence, the Mokelumne Glen-grown Zweigelt's effortlessly deep and opaque color — a purplish-black with vivid violet rim — and palate presence bolstered by plenty of plucky acidities and a tannin content that is generous yet amazingly svelte and well-rounded.
+Says Sabelli-Frisch, "Despite the impenetrably deep coloring that might fool you into thinking it's a heavy wine, it makes a delicious medium-bodied wine, very fruit-forward..."

 2020 Sabelli-Frisch, "Harris" Knowles Vineyard Mokelumne River (Lodi) Syrah ($35)